Discover all you need to know about sending your child to primary school in Spain, be it state-funded, private, religious, or international schools.

 Montessori Schools are popular in many countries, including Spain, with at least 28 Spanish and international Montessori schools.
 Their curriculum focuses on child-led activities and hands-on learning.

-Waldorf–Steiner Schools are another type of method school, of which there are around 77 in Spain.
+Waldorf–Steiner Schools are another type of method school, of which there are over 70 in Spain.
 These schools encourage children to discover the world around them through their senses and experimenting.
 Additionally, there is a strong focus on nature and artistic skills.

 International schools in Spain